millertp1/Wood_Tracking_Method/README.md

 Token creation for logs with script:

 Wood_Tracking: Log_TokenCreation.R - The microtaggant paint scan of the accpeted log batches will be matched against the token creation crieria, if the criteria isn't met the logs will be stored until the right quantity or paraemters are met for log token creation.
-Using the data files data/Microtagscan_Token.xlsx and data/MicrotagScan_TokenKey.xlsx to build functions and key for matching scans with criteria.
+Using the data files Microtagscan_Token.xlsx and MicrotagScan_TokenKey.xlsx to build functions and key for matching scans with criteria.

 3. The physical logs are transported to the sawmill.
 The sawmill will verify the microtaggant and QR code by scanning the QR code and verifying the microtaggant paint, ensuring the batch that has arrived is the one that corresponds to the log token in the blockchain.
 If the microtaggant paint scan is different in any way, the sawmill will reject the load of logs.
 If the microtaggant paint scan matches the phyiscal logs are accepted and the log tokens are consumed from the forester to the sawmill.

-The microtaggant paint scans from both the forester and sawmill (data/Forester_Mircotag_Scan.xlsx) will be matched against the criteria set in the  data/Microtag_Scan_Key.xlsx
+Wood_Tracking:MicrotagScan.R - The second microtaggant QR code scan is done by the sawmill.
+To meet the conditions of acceptable products that can be accepted by the sawmill and remain in the supply chain, the QR code scan must satisfy the 3 parameters of Log Condition 1 to be accepted and consumed by the sawmill.
+The microtaggant paint scans from both the forester and sawmill (Forester_Mircotag_Scan.xlsx) will be matched against the criteria set in the Microtag_Scan_Key.xlsx

 4. The sawmill must define the number of logs used for production to create a batch of boards.
 The accpeted log batches will be matched against the board token creation crieria, if the criteria isn't met the logs will be stored until the right quantity or paraemters are met for board token creation.

 Token creation for boards with script:

-Wood_Tracking:MicrotagScan.R - The second microtaggant QR code scan is done by the sawmill.
-To meet the conditions of acceptable products that can be accepted by the sawmill and remain in the supply chain, the QR code scan must satisfy the 3 parameters of Log Condition 1 to be accepted and consumed by the sawmill.
-Using the data files data/Microtagscan_BoardToken.xlsx and data/MicrotagScan_TokenKey.xlsx to build functions and key for matching scans with criteria.
+Wood_Tracking:Board_TokenCreation.R - The accpeted log batches will be matched against the board token creation criteria.
+Using the data files Board_TokenKey.xlsx and Microtagscan_BoardToken.xlsx to build functions and key for matching scans with criteria.

 5. Board tokens are acquired by the retailer.
 Before the transaction is approved, the retailers’s lumber contract verifies that the board token is a product of certified log tokens, resulting in the ability to verify the origin of the board or at least its certification status.
 If the board token data doesn't satisfy teh condtions the retailer will refuse to purchase the boards.